jiaweizheng1/Open-Source-Sandbox-like-Simulation-Environment-for-AI/README.md

 With unity editor opened, select **Robot** gameobject, go to ***Behavior Parameters/Behavior Type*** on the inspector window, and change it from ***Heuristic Only*** to ***Inference Only***.
 Click play and you should see our PPO model trained using UMLA playing the game.

 With `test.py` open in vscode, start the application and immediately change the main window to the game opened in the unity editor or in the executable.
-You should see your PPO model trained using `PPO.py` playing the game.
+You should see our PPO model trained using `PPO.py` playing the game.

 # Additional Information
 ## Troubleshooting